prajjwal1/fluence/README.md

-# Title
-> summary

-## Fluence
+# Fluence
-Fluence is a deep learning library based on Pytorch for attention based approaches.
+> Fluence is a deep learning library based on Pytorch for attention based approaches.

-## Install
+## Installing

 `pip install fluence`

 The library contains implementation for the following approaches (many more to come):